palewire/first-python-notebook/docs/src/charts.md

     y=alt.Y("latimes_make_and_model")
 )
 ```
 This chart should look identical to when you created the y axis in the simpler way, but it opens up new options!
-Now we can
+Now we can instruct Altair to sort the y axis by the x axis values.

 ```{code-cell}
 alt.Chart(merged_list).mark_bar().encode(